 calculated species/time profiles (provided the me:printSpeciesProfile and me:printGrainedSpeciesProfile keywords have been specified).
 These are also presented graphically (described below).

 metadata, including name of user etc.

+thermodynamic tables

+sensitivity analysis data

 The calculated values are a subset of those in mesmer.test.
 The last two groups of data are in an additional element <analysis> under <mesmer>.

-XML data can be re-formatted for various purposes, and the MESMER distribution contains XSLT support to allow many features of the XML output files to be represented graphically.
-Currently, it is necessary to use Firefox 3., or later, in order to see this output (see section 7.1).
+XML data can be re-formatted for various purposes, and the MESMER distribution contains XSLT support to allow many features of the XML output files to be presented in a more friendly way when the XML file is opened in a browser.
+Currently, it is necessary to use Firefox 3., or later.
+To see the data represented graphically (see section 7.1).
 As well as a schematic of the stationary points on the potential energy surface (see Fig. 2), plots of species profiles, grain distribution and mean energies as a function time can be viewed provided the keywords me:printSpeciesProfile and me:printGrainedSpeciesProfile have been specified.
 The Actyl + O2 association example in the MesmerQA folder generates output that demonstrates this feature.
 Example plots obtained for this system are shown in Figs. 4-6.

 Figure 4.
 A plot of the species in the Actyl+O2 system as a function of time.
 Conditions are shown at the top of the plot.